 Hammond man dead in Ascension Parish crash along La.
 30

-GEISMAR — One person died in a single vehicle crash along La.
+GEISMAR — One person died in a crash along La.
 30 in Ascension Parish, Louisiana State Police said.

 LSP said 25-year-old Hammond man Jalen Davis died in the crash, which happened Sunday around 7:20 a.m.
 The crash also left La.
 3115 closed.